 - State laws regulating residential gun storage

-- Decrease in the number of households with guns
+- A decrease in the number of households with guns

-Accidental shooting deaths comprise just over 1 percent of all gun killings in the United States annually.
+Death by accidental shooting comprises of just over 1 percent of all gun killings in the United States annually.
 In the same year that 489 people killed by accidental shootings, a total of 36,247 individuals were shot to death in the United States.

-85 percent of people killed in accidental shootings are male, over 25 percent of these men being between the ages of 15 and 24.
-The next highest percentage of shooting deaths among men are those between the ages of 25 and 34.
+85 percent of people killed in accidental shootings are male.
+Over 25 percent of these men are between the ages of 15 and 24.
+The next highest percentage belong to those between the ages of 25 and 34.

 Changes in Laws in Response to Accidental Shootings

 Although Congress has taken no action to enact laws addressing accidental shooting deaths, 27 states have taken steps in recent years to enact laws.
 14 of these states have passed laws imposing requirements on the way firearms are stored at home.
 In California, a law was passed that makes it a third-degree misdemeanor to knowingly keep a loaded firearm in a location where an unsupervised child can gain access to such a weapon.